-Multiple Object Detection button; a grey button means the feature is not available at the moment.

-Tap to open the multi-object detection menu.
+Multiple Object Detection button; tap to open the multi-object detection menu and set the maximum number of objects to detect.

 Detection Threshold button; tap to expand the detection threshold menu.
 Please refer to the Detection thresholds and scores section for more details.